apache/flink/docs/dev/api_concepts.md

 *Value* types describe their serialization and deserialization manually.
-Instead of going through a general purpose serialization framework, they provide custom code for those operations by means of implementing the `org.apache.flinktypes.Value` interface with the methods `read` and `write`.
+Instead of going through a general purpose serialization framework, they provide custom code for those operations by means of implementing the `org.apache.flink.types.Value` interface with the methods `read` and `write`.
 Using a Value type is reasonable when general purpose serialization would be highly inefficient.
 An example would be a data type that implements a sparse vector of elements as an array.
 Knowing that the array is mostly zero, one can use a special encoding for the non-zero elements, while the general purpose serialization would simply write all array elements.

-The `org.apache.flinktypes.CopyableValue` interface supports manual internal cloning logic in a similar way.
+The `org.apache.flink.types.CopyableValue` interface supports manual internal cloning logic in a similar way.

 Flink comes with pre-defined Value types that correspond to basic data types. (`ByteValue`,